choria-io/website/docs/content/autoagents/example/_index.md

 # Will wait a random period up to this many seconds before starting, defaults to 0
 splay_start: 30

-# Creates all the valid events this machine can receive, we do
+# Creates all the valid transitions this machine can receive, we do
-# not specifically need to list all the states that is inferred
+# not specifically need to list all the states as they are inferred
-# from the "from" and "destination" lines.
+# from the "from" and "destination" lines
 transitions:
   - name: variables_unknown
     from: [unknown, idle, running]